mwherman2000/neo-windocs/windocs/quickstart-csharp/00-prerequisites.md

     **NOTE:** Some of the path names used in the NEO Project projects can be quite long.

-## Install the Hyper-V service on your Windows 10 computer
+## Install the Hyper-V Service on your Windows 10 computer

 2. Inspect the Virtualization Technology setting in your computer's BIOS by starting Windows Task Manager and selecting the `Performance` tab; then select `CPU`.